 Although olives have an extremely high oil content, they were used in great part of the daily diet of the Israelites.

-Olive trees blossom in the spring (usually around June) and beare fruit throughout the fall (October and November).
+Olive trees blossom in the spring (usually around June) and bear fruit throughout the fall (October and November).
 They were harvested either by beating the branches with poles or by stripping the fruit by hand.
 Often the olives that were to be eaten (as opposed to making oil from it) were handpicked to prevent bruising.
 Some olives were picked while they were green (unripe), pickled in vinegar and salt, then eaten fresh, as were some of the ripe olives.
 Some green fruit was boiled, then dried and used throughout the year.
 The black (ripe) olives were the best for oil, often containing over 50 percent oil by volume.

 The fruit of the olive tree is like a plum in shape and size, and at first is green, but gradually turns purple, and often black, with a hard stony kernel, and is remarkable from the outer fleshy part being that in which much oil is lodged, and not, as is usual, in the almond of the seed.